Coram Voice is part of the Coram Group of charities

 - investigate your concerns if you need to complain about our services; refer you to another service (we would only do this with your agreement);

-- check you have got a good service from us (this is known as an audit and involves us reviewing young people’s records.
-This is done in such a way that you can’t be individually identified);
+- check you have got a good service from us by undertaking an audit where we review young people’s records;

 - investigate serious incidents (this is when we notice that something has gone wrong, or nearly went wrong, with the service we provide to you);